Large-Scale Poloidal Magnetic Field Dynamo Leads to Powerful Jets in GRMHD Simulations of Black Hole Accretion with Toroidal Field: Discussion and Conclusions

 We initialized our simulations with a relatively strong toroidal magnetic field, with plasma $\beta = 5$, to ensure that they resolve the MRI due to both the initial toroidal and dynamo-generated poloidal magnetic fields: we found that the dynamo did not operate in the simulations that formally resolved the former but not the latter.
-Figure~\ref{fig:radplot}(d) shows that the MRI is well-resolved for $r<1000r_g$, with $Q_{r,\theta}=10^2$ cells per MRI wavelength in the $r$-, and $\theta$- and $Q_{\phi}=5\times10^2$ in the $\phi-$direction.
-Using the same physical setup, same effective $\theta$-resolution near the equator, and 4 times lower $\phi$-resolution, resulted in twice as low jet efficiency of $20$\% at $t = 2.5\times10^4r_g/c$ (obtained with the HARM code at a resolution of $288\times128\times128$, with the $\theta$-grid focused on the equator and using a toroidal wedge, $\Delta\phi = \pi$).
-This suggests that for toroidal flux to generate large-scale poloidal flux it is crucial that the MHD turbulence is well-resolved, possibly also with an order unity cell aspect ratio, in all $3$ dimensions.
+Figure~\ref{fig:radplot}(d) shows that the MRI is well-resolved, with $Q_{r,\theta}\gtrsim100$ cells per MRI wavelength in the $r$-, and $\theta$- and $Q_{\phi}\gtrsim200$ in the $\phi-$direction.
+Using the same physical setup, same effective $\theta$-resolution near the equator, and 4 times lower $\phi$-resolution, resulted in twice as low outflow energy efficiency of $\eta_{\rm tot} \simeq 25$\% at $t = 2.5\times10^4r_g/c$ (obtained with the HARM code at a resolution of $288\times128\times128$, with the $\theta$-grid focused on the equator and using a toroidal wedge, $\Delta\phi = \pi$; see Appendix~\ref{sec:descr-low-resol}).
+This suggests that for the toroidal flux to generate large-scale poloidal flux it is crucial that the MHD turbulence is well-resolved.